BogdanAntonyuk/DevOps_online_Kyiv_2020Q4/m2/task4.2/readme.md

 # Task 4.2

-In folder "ciscoFiles" i atached all schemas from the task
+In folder "ciscoFiles" i added all schemas from the task

 ![screenshot 1](screenshots/1.png)